-“Don’t let your left hand know what your right hand is doing.”
-You’ve probably heard people say this.
+You’ve probably heard the phrase, “Don’t let your left hand know what your right hand is doing.”
 You may have even read it in Scripture.
 But what does this mean for us?
-Should all our giving be done in secret?

-These 2,000 year-old words come from Jesus' most famous sermon, The Sermon on the Mount.
+These 2,000-year-old words come from Jesus’ most famous sermon.
 In it, Jesus taught his followers how to live as citizens of the kingdom of heaven.
-He spoke about how to deal with anger, lust, divorce, prayer, money... and giving!
-Here are Jesus' words:
+He talked about anger, lust, divorce, prayer, money, and surprisingly... generosity.
+Here's what Jesus said from Matthew 6:2-4:

-But then the question arises: Does this mean Christians should never talk about their giving?
-Is this a command to always give anonymously?
+But does this mean Christians should never talk about their giving?
+I don't believe so.

-2. In the same sermon, Jesus said, “Let your light shine”
+1. Jesus also taught, “Let your light shine”

 3. Jesus publicly highlighted generous people